IvanShkvir/the-cat-api-test-framework/README.md

 ```

 To see the Pytest report simply open the generated `html` file.

 To see the Allure report you have to firstly transform it into `html` file.
 You can do this with following command:
 ```bash
 allure generate --single-file <path-to-allure-results> --clean -o <path-where-generate-html-report>
 ```
 After execution, you will be able to open the report as a standalone `html` file.

+> Note: You have to have Allure installed on your system to be able to run the command above

 ---